krunch3r76/rayword/README.md

 # TODO
-video demo
+* Video demo

-automatically search more paths when word is not found
+* Automaticall ysearch more paths when a word is not found

-a lot more..
+* A lot more..